 Surgery is usually reserved for cases with loss of bowel or bladder control or lack of success with other therapies.
 In situations where a bone spur or herniated disk is pinching the sciatic nerve, surgery may also be necessary.

-Certain medications may cause a negative interaction with an MS treatment.
-Your doctor can help you determine which treatments are right for you.
+Certain medications may cause an interaction with an MS treatment.
+A doctor can help you determine which treatments are right for you.
 They can also help you come up with an exercise plan that matches your abilities.

 It’s easy to mistake sciatica as a symptom or related condition of MS, which often causes neuropathic pain.
-But while the two do coexist, sciatica isn’t caused by MS. It’s caused by strain on the sciatic nerve.
+But while the two do coexist, sciatica is typically caused by strain or irritation on the sciatic nerve.

-Thankfully, there are many remedies for sciatica.
-Your healthcare provider can point you to treatments to alleviate sciatica pain while also taking your MS and its treatments into consideration.
+A healthcare professional can help you relieve sciatica pain while also taking your MS and its treatments into consideration.